 Click Request access.
 Once the sender approves your request, you can view the shared content.

 Or, you can log in to the account that the sharer originally invited.

-You don't have a Dropbox account or you’re not logged in
+What happens when you don't have a Dropbox account or you’re not logged in?

 You can log in to your Dropbox account or create an account to see the shared content.